prods/exjson/README.md

-# PyXJSON
+# EXJSON
 ## Extended JSON Parser for Python

 *This Project is currently in Alpha State*

 ### Introduction
 This project was born as part of a toolset I required for another project of mine.
-PyXSJON is layer over the Python Standard JSON decoder library, which implements functionality not currently supported by it while trying to keep compliant with the JSON standard as much as possible.
+EXJSON is layer over the Python Standard JSON decoder library, which implements functionality not currently supported by it while trying to keep compliant with the JSON standard as much as possible.

 ### Supported Python Versions
 - Python 3.x